Napoleone2/Iron-And-Blackpowder/README.md

 # Iron and Blackpowder
-## Napoleonic era iberian penninsula focused grand strategy game

-### Lead 7 fictional nations and thrive!
+### Lead 7 fictional nations through a 19th century inspired period and thrive!
 - The Jomwan of Macklostan
 - The Adherbal Empire
 - The Glopistan Theocracy